antifragger/api-boilerplate/README.md

 Run `./clearDemoFiles.sh`.
 This will remove all demo files and the shell script itself, so you have a fresh start!<br />
 Route import is still available in `index.js` after running this script.

+I get a `-bash: ./clearDemoFiles.sh: Permission denied` error when running the script.
+Give the file proper permissions with `chmod 755 ./clearDemoFiles.sh` and re-run your script!